Optimal Majoranas in Mesoscopic Kitaev Chains: Sweet-spot characterization

 \section{Sweet-spot characterization}

-In this Appendix, we summarize the technical details underlying the results presented in Sec.~\ref{SecIII}, focusing on the renormalization of the sweet-spot conditions induced by the microscopic degrees of freedom of the SC hybrid section.
+In this Appendix, we summarize the technical details underlying the results presented in Sec.~\ref{SecIII}, focusing on the renormalization of the QDs properties induced by the microscopic degrees of freedom of the SC hybrid section.
 In particular, we outline how the effective coupling between the outer QDs is renormalized through the hybrid section and derive the corresponding corrections to the electron co-tunneling (ECT) and crossed Andreev reflection (CAR) amplitudes.
-Conversely, we identify the renormalization effects in the hybrid section induced by the coupling to the QDs in terms of self-energies.
 This framework allows us to systematically obtain the modified sweet-spot conditions and to identify the role of mesoscopic effects in shaping the low-energy properties of the chain.